In this section

 How is Kawasaki disease diagnosed?

 Your child's physician will obtain a medical history, and perform a physical examination.
-Several of the above mentioned symptoms need to be present for your child's physician to consider Kawasaki's disease as the cause for the illness.
+At least 5 days of fever and several of the above mentioned symptoms need to be present for your child's physician to consider Kawasaki's disease as the cause for the illness.

 Diagnostic tests may also include: